imabp/code-review/README.md

 #### To create a code-review, head over to Issues, and create an issue, and choose the template as code-review.

 #### To donate please use this link [https://www.buymeacoffee.com/imabp](https://www.buymeacoffee.com/imabp)
+Your donation, helps to support, reviewer's time, efforts and motivates him to do more such initiatives.